How to Remove a Broken Bolt

 Place the center punch as close to the middle of the broken bolt as possible.
 Hit it squarely with the hammer to create a starting point for drilling a pilot hole.
 A precise pilot hole is critical to help you to avoid damaging the threads of the broken bolt when you extract it.
 If the threads on either the bolt or the bolt hole are damaged, it may make bolt removal impossible.
 Furthermore, if the threading on the bolt hole is damaged, you may be unable to use a new bolt once the old one is extracted.

-Check the table on your extraction kit to select the proper-sized left-handed drill bit to make a pilot hole in this broken bolt.
-If you’re picking up a kit for the job, invest in quality; the last thing you need is a cheap bit breaking during this process.
+Pro Tip: If you’re picking up a kit for the job, invest in quality; the last thing you need is a cheap bit breaking during this process.

 Set your drill on reverse and as slow a speed as possible (ideally, 20 RPM), and insert the left-handed drill bit.
 The torque of drilling in reverse (i.e., counter-clockwise) will prevent you from further tightening the threads on the bolt.
 Now, place the drill bit on the punch mark you made and, holding the drill securely, slowly reverse-drill a small pilot hole in the bolt, about ¼-inch deep.

 For a stubbornly entrenched bolt, you’ll need an extraction bit.
 Check your extraction kit’s table for the right size bit for the bolt size.
-The extraction bit is also a left-handed drill bit (but with a different purpose) so you’ll continue using the reverse drilling setting.
+The extraction bit is also a left-handed drill bit (but with a different purpose), so you’ll continue using the reverse drilling setting.
 Exchange the first bit for the extraction bit in your drill, insert it in the pilot hole, and very gently tap your drill and the bit snuggly into place with a hammer.

 Still using a very slow reverse-drilling setting, such as 20 RPM, begin drilling into the pilot hole.
 Slow and gentle is critical here: The bit is likely made of hardened steel, and if it breaks off during this process, you’ll face an even more challenging extraction.
 The broken bolt should soon “grab” onto the extraction bit while reverse drilling, and begin extracting.
 Continue slowly and steadily until the entire bolt has been fully extracted, ideally salvaging the threading so you want can put a new bolt in.
 Phew!